troyvassalotti/abandoned-website/content/services/_index.md

 ---
 title: "Services"
-description: "Here are all our services."
+description: "Check out all the services we provide... or uh, provided, I guess."
 class: "servicesPage"
 ---